Communities of Practice

 A CoP might build a coalition of peers from multiple colleges or departments so that faculty from different units can discuss different approaches to a common problem.
 Or a CoP might serve as a discussion forum for a group of faculty reading a common text, or provide a group of colleagues the opportunity for deeper discussion on a specific topic.

-Typically, a CoP will run for a limited period of time (6- to 9-months), will meet periodically (we request at least monthly meetings as a goal) and will be required to provide Faculty Affairs a brief summary of activities upon completion.
+Typically, a CoP will run for a limited period of time (6- to 9-months), will meet periodically (we request at least monthly meetings as a goal) and will be required to provide Academic Affairs a brief summary of activities upon completion.
 Individuals seeking formal changes to existing OSU policies are encouraged to pursue other venues already established for such a purpose such as Faculty Senate committees or college/unit committees.

 Proposal Process